Key Takeaways

 Landlord Rights

-Landlords have the right to collect rent, enforce lease terms, and take legal action if a tenant violates the agreement.
+Landlords have the right to collect rent, enforce lease or rental agreement terms, and take legal action if a tenant violates the agreement.

-They may also use security deposits for approved deductions when properly documented under Washington law.
+They may also use security deposits for approved deductions when properly documented under Washington landlord-tenant laws.

 Landlord Responsibilities